Research Titles

 Positioning Women to Win (2006)

 When we began studying the results of the 1998 elections, only 16 women had served as governor in the entire 225-year history of the United States.
-Today, that number has risen to 29.
-Nine women governors currently serve as the chief executive in their states: Alaska, Arizona, Connecticut, Delaware, Hawaii, Kansas, Louisiana, Michigan and Washington.
+Today, that number has risen to 36.
+Six women governors currently serve as the chief executive in their states: Rhode Island, New Hampshire, New Mexico, South Carolina, Oklahoma, and Oregon.

 Once voters have seen these women in action, they really like them as governors.
 The challenge for women is not leadership, but overcoming voters’ initial doubts in order to win the chance to lead in the first place.